Yamba Home Renovation

 Possible Indoor, outdoor space or pure outdoor space

-This will be located under the same new 1.5 to 2-storey new roof and will be in place of the existing patio.
-This space will probably either have stacker sliding doors with bi-folding shutters to the outside or just shutters, as well as a large overhang to the south for rain protection.
+This will be located under the same new 1.5 to 2-storey new roof.
+Additionally, will be in place of the existing patio.
+This space will probably either have stacker sliding doors with bi-folding shutters to the outside or just shutters.
+As well as a large overhang to the south for rain protection.

-A new powder room will be located at the end of the kitchen off the new hallway leading through to the garage door.
+A new powder room will be located at the end of the kitchen.
+Located off the new hallway leading through to the garage door.

-If this is needed this could be located on the northern end of the kitchen as well beside the powder room and the garage.
+If this is needed this could be located on the northern end of the kitchen.
+As well as beside the powder room and the garage.

 Main bedroom, ensuite and robe

 The hexagonal back wall of the current main bedroom will be reshaped and squared off.
-This space will also be located under the high 1.5 to 2-storey new roof and again this space will benefit from the new high-level windows orientated to the north-east.
+Because of this, this space will also be located under the high 1.5 to 2-storey new roof and again this space will benefit from the new high-level windows orientated to the north-east.

-The laundry could be relocated to beside the kitchen which will give the improved access to the drying area and rotary hoist.
+The laundry could be relocated to beside the kitchen and so will give the improved access to the drying area and rotary hoist.
 The rotary hoist would be located on the western side of the home.
-With this relocation, the ensuite and robe could be re-planned to take up this extra space.
+In conclusion, with this relocation, the ensuite and robe could be re-planned to take up this extra space.

 Secondary living area/ entertainment room.

 This will be increased in size as a result of the relocation of the kitchen.
-As mentioned above the windows of this room could be replaced with louvres or replace with a door system allowing the living area to connect with the front yard just as much as the backyard areas of the home.
+As mentioned above the windows of this room could be replaced with louvres.
+Or replace with a door system as to allow the living area to connect with the front yard.
+Resulting in just as much as the backyard areas of the home.

-For more storage options currently available in the house and garage I recommended the incorporation of new cupboards down all new and existing corridors.
-Particularly with the re-definement of the living space wall a storage cupboard could be included here and the robe to what the plan to have as a study can be reversed into the hallway.
+For more storage options currently available in the house and garage I recommended the incorporation of new cupboards.
+Located down all new and existing corridors.
+And so, particularly with the re-definement of the living space wall ,a storage cupboard could be included here and the robe to what the plan to have as a study can be reversed into the hallway.

-Yamba is situated in northern New South Wales and is a town with a long history as far as a European settlement goes.
+Yamba is situated in northern New South Wales.
+And is a town with a long history as far as a European settlement goes.
 Matthew Flinders landed there in 1799 but thought it too dangerous.
-However in the 1860’s the timber industry began, along with fishing and sugar cane.
-It is now a tourist destination.
+However, in the 1860’s the timber industry began, along with fishing and sugar cane.
+In conclusion, it is now a tourist destination.